np2048/Python/shInstall/readme.md

 $ ./addfile.py Config/vim ~/.vimrc

 This will create Config/vim directory and copy your .vimrc file into it.
-Also it will create Config/vim/path/.vimrc file where the path for an actual .vimrc will be stored
-When it's done you can commit the changes to your github repository:
+Also it will create Config/vim/path/.vimrc file where the path for an actual .vimrc will be stored.
+Once it's done you can commit the changes to your github repository:

 $ git add .
 $ git commit -m 'VIM config file'